 Sugared cranberries are great to simply eat on their own, in between the big meals during the Holidays.
 Keep a bowl at the table, and I'm sure people would love to snack on them throughout the day.

 They are also really pretty as decorations for cakes and cupcakes.
-Pictured is a gingerbread cupcake not yet published, but will link to it once it’s ready!
-However, other cakes that would love some frosted cranberries are of course carrot cake cupcakes, this cherry eggnog pavlova, a cranberry coconut trifle, a simple orange chocolate cake or these cute apricot and rum pastry cream cakes.
+Pictured further below is a gingerbread cupcake with eggnog frosting!
+However, other cakes that would love some frosted cranberries are of course carrot cake cupcakes, this cherry eggnog pavlova, a cranberry coconut trifle, a simple orange chocolate cake, or these cute apricot and rum pastry cream cakes.

 Red wine or cranberry sangria for the ultimate treat